Prague Parks and Gardens

 Prague Gardens – Franciscan Garden

 This is the area in central Prague between Wenceslas Square and Jungmannova.
 Walk up the Square until you get to the tram track.
 Turn right and after 20 metres turn right into the Svetozor shopping passage.
-The entry to the garden is at the end of the passage at the bottom of the steps.
+The entry to the Franciscan Garden is at the end of the passage at the bottom of the steps.
 Free.
 Visit after May to see the roses.

 Prague Gardens – Vrtbovska

 Landscaped stepped garden located in Mala Strana.
 Entry in Karmelitska (about 10 metres from U Maleho Glena).
 Adult 65kc (family ticket for 180Kc).
 If you are staying at the Aria Hotel then you have your own private entry to the Garden.
 Avoid it at the weekend in summer because it gets taken over by wedding parties.
 The Vrtbovska Garden webpage is at http://www.vrtbovska.cz.

 Prague Parks – Brevnov